 For videos that are embedded on CIA.gov, a third party may be setting persistent cookies upon playback of the audio and audiovisual content and related metadata and materials.

-This system and related software and equipment are intended solely for the communication, transmission, processing, and storage of US government information.
-For site security purposes and to ensure that this Web site remains available to all users, the Central Intelligence Agency monitors network traffic to identify unauthorized attempts to upload or change information or to otherwise cause damage to the site.
-Anyone using this Web site expressly consents to such monitoring.
+This system and related software and equipment are intended solely for the communication, transmission, processing, and storage of U.S. government information.
+For site security purposes and to ensure that this website remains available to all visitors, we monitor network traffic to identify unauthorized attempts to upload or change information or to otherwise cause damage to the site.
+Anyone using this website expressly consents to such monitoring.

 Unauthorized attempts to modify any information stored on this system, to defeat or circumvent security features, or to utilize this system for other than its intended purposes are prohibited and may result in criminal prosecution.

 If monitoring reveals evidence of possible criminal activity, such evidence may be provided to law enforcement personnel.
 In addition, if you send us information about a threat or comments that or might constitute a threat, or your comments contain information about criminal activities, we may provide that and associated information to law enforcement and/or other appropriate authorities.